 Number of Arizona consumer complaints by issue

-The following statistics are from the CFPB Consumer Complaint Database.
+The following statistics are from the CFPB Consumer Complaint Database as of February 2021.

 |Charged fees or interest you didn’t expect||120|